insightfuls/minimalist-async-di/README.md

 ```
 Error: already eaten by Trillian
     at ...
-mixture of butter churned from cream separated from pasteurized cream-top milk, sifted castor sugar, egg laid by chicken from nothing, milk separated from pasteurized cream-top milk, and sifted self-raising flour, baked in preheated moderate oven, topped with meringue made from whipped white of egg laid by chicken from nothing, and castor sugar, eaten by Trillian
+mixture of butter churned from cream separated from pasteurized cream-top milk, sifted castor sugar, egg laid by chicken created from nothing, milk separated from pasteurized cream-top milk, and sifted self-raising flour, baked in preheated moderate oven, topped with meringue made from whipped white of egg laid by chicken created from nothing, and castor sugar, eaten by Trillian
 ```

 Notice how due to the asynchronous processing, we actually receive the error that the pudding has been eaten before the pudding is, in fact, eaten.
 That's because it's flagged as eaten before the cooking and topping with meringue have completed.